bioboot/bimm143_fall18/class15/class15.md

     ##

-What is availabe in the human annotation data set
+What is available in the human annotation data set

 ``` r
 columns(org.Hs.eg.db)